 Like so many visitors to Georgia, I was only part-way through my first lunch when I gave a piece of my soul to the country’s cuisine.

-Even now, having lived in Georgia for almost two years, I’m constantly surprised by the unexpected flavour combinations, regional contrasts and seasonal twists.
+Even now, having lived in Georgia for more than two years, I’m constantly surprised by the unexpected flavour combinations, regional contrasts and seasonal twists.

 Georgian food and wine is so intertwined with history and identity, it’s the best gateway I know of for first-timers to gain a deeper understanding of the culture.
 While eating at Tbilisi’s best restaurants and experiencing regional cuisine when you travel around the country are both terrific, nothing beats a hands-on experience.

-When founder Irma Laghadze invited me to experience her masterclass in Tbilisi (and a second class a few weeks later in Kutaisi), I was deeply impressed.
-There are three things that make Georgian Flavors special…
+Irma invited me to experience her classes in Tbilisi and Kutaisi, and I was deeply impressed.
+There are three things that I think make Georgian Flavors special…

 - The host: Irma is a true food guru and extremely passionate about her country’s cuisine.
 She’s the perfect chaperone for a Georgian food odyssey.